electron/electron/docs/api/native-image.md

 On platforms that have high-DPI support such as Apple Retina displays, you can append `@2x` after image's base filename to mark it as a high resolution image.

-For example if `icon.png` is a normal image that has standard resolution, then `icon@2x.png` will be treated as a high resolution image that has double DPI density.
+For example, if `icon.png` is a normal image that has standard resolution, then `icon@2x.png` will be treated as a high resolution image that has double DPI density.